grabermtw/Second-Floor-Smash/Documentation/AddingCharacters.md

 5. Within the Assets folder in the project explorer, navigate to the folder called "Characters."
 In this folder, you will find a folder for each character currently in the game.
 6. Select one of the character folders and use Ctrl-D (or Cmd-D for Mac) to duplicate it.
 Rename this duplicate to your new character's name.
     1. By duplicating an existing character's folder, we can take advantage of the work that has already been done to create our character, rather than doing everything from scratch.
 7. Enter the new folder for your character that you just created.
-Inside that folder, you will find all of the contents of the folder that was duplicated to create this folder, including an animation controller and at least one prefab for the character whose folder you duplicated.
-Delete everything in this folder except for the animation controller and one character prefab.
+Inside that folder, you will find all of the contents of the folder that was duplicated to create this folder, including an animation controller, at least one prefab for the character whose folder you duplicated, and a folder called "Non-Game" containing prefabs that each correspond to the prefabs in the parent folder, but with a "1" appended to their names.
+Delete everything in this folder except for the animation controller, one character prefab, and the Non-Game folder, and then delete all but one of the prefabs in the Non-Game folder.
 8. Rename both the animation controller and the character prefab to your character's name.
 Then, double-click on the prefab to open it.
 9. With the GameObject at the top of the prefab's hierarchy selected, you will see a component in the Inspector called "Animator."
 One of the Animator component's fields is "Controller."
 Drag the animation controller with your character's name on it to this field.
 10. Leaving the prefab open, navigate back to the top of the Assets folder, and then enter the folder called "Mixamo."
 This is the folder in which the resources for all imported Adobe Fuse characters are stored.
 Within the Mixamo folder, find your character's folder and enter it.